plone/volto/docs/source/development/add-ons/public-folder.md

 ## Procedure to include static files

-Create a folder named `public` at the root of your add-on, and add the static files to it.
+Create a folder named {file}`public` at the root of your add-on, and add the static files to it.
 The build process will copy the files, taking into account all add-ons' defined order.
 The build process copies first the static files defined by Volto, then the static files from add-ons as defined by their configuration order.
 The last defined file overwrites any previously defined files.